samuelduchesne/pyumi/README.md

 [The beginning of] an umi project handler written in python.
 Create and Open UMI projects.

+# Features

+- Create a large scale UMI project from a GIS dataset
+- Quickly assign templates based on attribute relationship.
+- Automatically download street networks from Open Street Map for the walkability module.
+- Automatically create a site boundary based on the convex hull of the GIS dataset extent.

 ## ShapefileToUmi

 pyumi was created first to accelerate the creation of UMI projects from GIS datasets. pyumi builds on top of GeoPandas and rhino3dm to handle GIS geometry processing and handling.
 Convert any GIS dataset (shapefile, geojson, etc.) to a working UMI project.

 ## Work in progress

 - Holes in buildings, such as courtyards, are currently not supported.
 If you know how to handle holes in extrusions in the rhino3dm.py interface of OpenNURBS, please let me know!

 # Tutorial